bakerac4/glimmer-native/README.md

 There is a built in `action` helper, along with a built in `on` modifier to allow for event handling

 ### Routing/Navigation
 There is a `LinkTo` component provided that allows for navigation.
-You pass a `target` to it which tells GlimmerNative what component to render and navigate to. `<LinkTo @target="Dashboard" text="Dashboard" />` would create a component that listens for a click.
+You pass a `target` to it which tells GlimmerNative what component to render and navigate to. `<LinkTo @target="Dashboard" @text="Dashboard" />` would create a component that listens for a click.
 Once clicked, Glimmer Native would look up the `Dashboard` Glimmer component, render it, and then navigate to it.

 You MUST have the top level element be a `Page` component in order to navigate to it (so in the `Dashboard` component, the first element must be `Page`)